 Feast like a Star

-Enjoy Golden Age cuisine from Hollywood’s iconic eateries reimagined by local culinary specialists Wayne Smith and Michael Deremer.
+Enjoy Golden Age cuisine from Hollywood’s iconic eateries reimagined by local culinary specialist Wayne Smith.

 Chef/Instructor Wayne Smith, CEC CCE

 Chef Wayne Smith has been instructing students since the Culinary Arts program began at Western Colorado Community College, a division of Colorado Mesa University, in 1998.
 He helped research and select the iconic dishes from restaurants famous during the Golden Age of Hollywood.
 For the Hooray for Hollywood VIP Luncheon, Chef will create a special PuPu Platter appetizer to replicate some of The Formosa Café’s extensive Chinese menu items.
 He will follow that course with a reimagined version of The Brown Derby’s famous Cobb Salad.

 Smith teaches Culinary Program Fundamentals, Introduction to Foods, Center of the Plate, International Cuisine, Advanced Garde Manger and Hors D’Oeuvre and Fundamentals of Healthy Cooking.

 His courses offer students a hands-on opportunity to apply their leaning to the production of a wide variety of foods as well the science of cooking.
 His goal is to motivate students to be deeply curious about cooking to the point they forget they are earning a grade.

 With other faculty members in the program, he has coached student teams in culinary competitions, where they have earned success on regional and national levels.